 We are greedy seamstresses!
 We demand a pretty start and a pretty finish!
 Because there is no way in heck we plan to end on a sloppy note!

-Ideally, you want to hang your dress for 24 hours before hemming.
-This is especially important with rayon!
+Ideally, we should hang our dress for 24 hours before hemming.

-Then, you will stitch a narrow hem using a 5/8 inch hem allowance.
+Then, we will stitch a narrow hem using a ⅝ inch hem allowance.